edgecompsolutions/event-driven-architecture-for-digital-shopfloor/README.md

 **Pirelli:** Pirelli, an Italian multinational company that specializes in the production of high-performance tires, uses Kafka to collect data from its tire production lines.
 The data is used to monitor production performance, identify defects, and optimize the manufacturing process.

-Here are some examples of case study who leverage OpenSearch (ElasticSearch) in the manufacturing industries for their digital innovation.
+Here are some examples of case study who leverage OpenSearch (ElasticSearch) in the manufacturing industry for their digital innovations.

 **Caterpillar:** Caterpillar, an American manufacturer of construction and mining equipment, uses Elasticsearch to analyze data from its machines in real-time.
 The data collected includes information on machine performance, fuel consumption, and maintenance needs.
 Elasticsearch enables Caterpillar to quickly identify and address issues, optimize machine performance, and reduce downtime.